Recover and Rebuild

-If you have been impacted by a disaster or emergency, see the helpful information below as you start the cleanup process.
+If you have been impacted by a disaster or emergency, you are not alone.
+There are resources that can help.

-Recovering from a disaster begins with Reporting Your Damages.
-Follow this link for more information.
+Recovering from a disaster begins with reporting Your damages.

-The Bureau of Recovery and Mitigation oversees the commonwealth's disaster assistance programs.
+The Pennsylvania Emergency Management Agency's (PEMA) Bureau of Recovery and Mitigation oversees the commonwealth's disaster assistance programs.
 For information on specific programs, contact the following program managers: